thoughtassassin/apopheniacsguide/content/blog/on-the-denigration-of-interiority.md

 > Much of the social strife that we’re experiencing today is the result of these meta-feelings.
 Moralizing mobs on both the political right and left see themselves as victimized and somehow special in every miniscule pain or setback they experience.
 Greed skyrockets while the rich congratulate themselves on being rich in tandem with the increasing rates of [anxiety](https://markmanson.net/videos/overcome-anxiety-course) and depression as the lower and middle classes hate themselves for feeling left behind.

-However, the irony and paradox central in the phrase "fuck your feelings" is that it asks you to be indignant about being emotional.
-Hmm.
+However, the irony and paradox central in the phrase "fuck your feelings" is that it asks you to be indignant about being emotional. 🤔